Rio baby hit by stray bullet is 15th child shot this year: reports - Journal du Cameroun

 The move has seen generals replace civilian authorities in top security jobs, as well as an increase in use of soldiers to back up the police.

 Analysts however say there is little evidence that the situation is any closer to resolution.
-Large areas of poor neighborhoods known as favelas remain under control of drug gangs.
+Large areas of favelas remain under control of drug gangs who frequently battle police, exchanging volleys of automatic weapon fire in the narrow streets.